 The draft local law reflects current practices, formatting of local laws and gives consideration to the Cat Act 2011 and associated regulations.
 Amendments include updates to the definitions, inserting of sections, parts and clauses that are now relevant and new penalties.
-The Town has also considered whether it is appropriate to introduce cat prohibited zones in areas of environmental sensitivity.
+The Town has also considered whether it is appropriate to introduce cat prohibited areas in locations of environmental sensitivity.